-By supporting the work of the African American Planning Commission, our sponsors provide an invaluable service to a wide array of nonprofit organizations, for-profit companies, families, adults, and children.
+By supporting the work of the African American Planning Commission, our funders provide an invaluable service to a wide array of nonprofit organizations, for-profit companies, families, adults, and children.

 For quality purposes, these government agencies review all our programs and visit our facilities.

-We would like to thank all our sponsors and offer our visitors the opportunity to learn more about who they are and what they do.
+We would like to thank all our funders and offer our visitors the opportunity to learn more about who they are and what they do.

 With its role in New York State government, the mission of the New York State Office of Temporary and Disability Assistance (OTDA) is:

 To promote greater self-sufficiency of the State’s residents through the efficient delivery of temporary and transitional assistance, disability assistance, and the collection of child support.

 The NYC Human Resources Administration/Department of Social Services (HRA/DSS), domestic violence support services are administered by the Office of Domestic Violence (ODV), which connects clients with temporary housing, emergency shelter and supportive services such as counseling and referral to other benefits.
 ODV directly operates one emergency domestic violence shelter, oversees the reimbursement of 38 private emergency residential programs, and oversees and provides client referrals for eight transitional housing programs.
 Victims of domestic violence may receive temporary housing, emergency shelter and supportive services for themselves and their children.
 All programs provide a safe environment as well as counseling, advocacy and referral services.